PiwikPRO/PPMS-PublicDocs/data_collection/web/javascript_tracking_client/api.rst

     .. note::

-        ``enableLinkTracking`` is part of the default Tag Manager's tracking code snippet.
+        ``enableLinkTracking`` is a part of the default Tag Manager's tracking code snippet.
         It's likely your setup already has it.

     .. note::

-        Outlinks events are tracked only when a link points to a different (external) domain.
+        Outlink events are tracked only when a link points to a different (external) domain.
 If that domain belongs to you and you don't want to track outlinks when visitors open it, use :ref:`setDomains<jtc-api-setDomains>` function to define internal domains and subdomains.